tjgillis/sdk-ios/README.markdown

   * SystemConfiguration.framework
   * CFNetwork.framework
   * StoreKit.framework (**see next bullet**)
-1. If you are not using StoreKit.framework in your project, you may disable IAP Tracking and VGP by setting the following preproccessor macro in your project or target's Build Settings.
+1. (optional) If you are not using StoreKit.framework in your project, you may disable IAP Tracking and VGP by setting the following preproccessor macro in your project or target's Build Settings.
     PH_USE_STOREKIT=0
     This will make it possible to build the SDK without StoreKit linked to your project.
 1. Include the PlayHavenSDK headers in your code wherever you will be using PlayHaven request classes.